Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

 \subsubsection{Band structures}

+In Fig.~\ref{fig:BS_tTLG} the normal state band structure shown is shown in orange for reference.
+The band structure of tTLG is analogous to tBLG, but where there is an additional set of Dirac cones with large Fermi velocities to the flat bands, which has a magic-angle $\sqrt{2}$ times larger.
+As we are studying tTLG at charge neutrality, Hartree interactions can be neglected.

-The band structure of the FM state is shown in Fig.~\ref{fig:BS_tTLG}(a), with the normal state band structure shown in orange for comparison.
-We found that this order can be stabilized with a Hubbard parameter of $U=1$ meV.
-The pair of valence and conduction flat bands in the normal state are each split into an additional pair of spin-polarized bands, giving rise to four non-degenerate flat bands in this magnetic order, similar to the observations in tBLG.
+The band structure of the FM state of magic angle tTLG is shown in Fig.~\ref{fig:BS_tTLG}(a).
+We found that this order can be stabilized with a Hubbard parameter of $U=1$ meV at charge neutrality.
+The pair of valence and conduction flat bands in the normal state are each split into a pair of spin-polarized bands, giving rise to four non-degenerate flat bands in this magnetic order, similar to the observations in tBLG.
 The splitting between the spin-polarized valence flat bands, in other words the bottom and second-highest band, is around 1 meV at the $\Gamma$-point and around 2 meV at the M-point.
 Such splitting is suppressed at the K(K')-points.
 However, there is a spin-degenerate band gap of around 3.1 meV due to time-reversal symmetry breaking in this order.

 By raising the Hubbard parameter to $U=2$ meV, the MMAFM order can also be stabilized, which is shown in Fig.~\ref{fig:BS_tTLG}(b).
-The spin-degeneracy of bands is restored in this magnetic order, while a band gap at the K-point of around 0.93 meV persists.
+There is spin-degeneracy of bands, while a band gap at the K-point of around 0.93 meV persists.
 It does not, however, change the size of the band gaps at the $\Gamma$- and M-points.
-We found that these gaps will only further open beyond $U = 3$ meV.
+We found that these gaps further open for $U > 3$ meV.

 It is worth noting that, for both the FM and MMAFM orders, the graphene-like Dirac cones, i.e., those with a large Fermi velocity, remain unperturbed and do not hybridize with the flat bands.
 In general, for the FM and MMAFM orders, which can be stabilized with a relatively small $U$, the magnitude of the order parameters are around 0.1 meV.
-For the FM order, the constant background in all layers is approximately twice the strength of the moir\'e-scale oscillations.
-However, in the MMAFM order, the strengths of the constant and moir\'e part are almost equal in each of the layers.
+For the FM order, the constant background ($\delta_0$) in all layers is approximately twice the strength of the moir\'e-scale ($\delta_1$) oscillations.
+However, in the MMAFM order, the strengths of the constant ($\delta_0$) and moir\'e ($\delta_1$) part are almost equal in each of the layers.
 It is also found that the inner layer exhibits a stronger polarization than the outer layers, possibly because of the doubled moir\'e superlattice formed with the two outer layers, which enhances the moir\'e electronic effects specifically for the inner layer.